juxor/afaq/markdown/secA1.md

 In the words of anarchist L. Susan Brown:

-> _"While the popular understanding of anarchism is of a violent, anti-State movement, anarchism is a much more subtle and nuanced tradition then a simple opposition to government power.
-Anarchists oppose the idea that power and domination are necessary for society, and instead advocate more co-operative, anti-hierarchical forms of social, political and economic organisation."_
+> _"While the popular understanding of anarchism is of a violent, anti-State
+> movement, anarchism is a much more subtle and nuanced tradition then a
+> simple opposition to government power.
+Anarchists oppose the idea that power
+> and domination are necessary for society, and instead advocate more co-
+> operative, anti-hierarchical forms of social, political and economic
-[**The Politics of Individualism**, p.
+> organisation."_ [ **The Politics of Individualism** , p.
 106]

 However, "anarchism" and "anarchy" are undoubtedly the most misrepresented ideas in political theory.
 Generally, the words are used to mean "chaos" or